zunayeed/English/zinia.md

 Business Profile
-“My Bill Systems Ltd” is a forward-looking company focused on building bill payments solutions for the service provider companies that are needed from 2020 during a pandemic.
-As a startup company, we start to connect to service Provider Companies who faces a problem collection of a bill to their clients from different places at a different location.
-So, easily collections of bill payments on time from their clients we start to generate this business idea to give solutions to service provider companies.
+“My Bill Systems Ltd” is a forward-looking company focused on building bill payments solutions for the Service Provider companies.
+As a startup company, it provides bill collection service to  Service Provider companies who face a lot of problems in collection of a bills  from clients who lives in different places.
+We generate this business idea to help Service provider companies(SPC) so that SPC  can collect bills easily from their clients on time.
-Our mission is for people to make life more easier, hassle free, and more digitalization.
+Our mission is to make life easier, hassle-free for both Service Provider Companies and their clients.
 We firmly believe that Bangladesh is on the right track of becoming a digital economy.
-For the progression of digitalization, people would more prefer using different gateways payment methods like -Bkash, Nagad, iPay, Visa & MasterCard to pay bills through MyBill.
+In the era of digitalization, people would rather prefer to use different Gateway payment methods like -Bkash, Nagad, iPay, Visa & MasterCard in order to pay bills via MyBill.
-Additionally, My Bill Systems Ltd gives the service provider companies like (Internet Bill and Dish Cable) within one click their clients get the bill and directly pay the bill.
-Apart from we have SMS notification, email notification, and push notification option for bill collection on time from the clients of Service Provider Company.
-The service provider can monitor payment and follow up transaction reports of clients from MyBill.
-Moreover, any online shop can collect their bills using MyBill.
-Online Business owners can easily create invoices and send customers to collect their bills.

 OUR EXPERTISE
-We are here to help your business like - Service Provider Company doesn’t need to go and faces any hassle to collect their monthly bill from different places at different locations.
+We are here to help you growing your business.
+We help Service Provider Company  collecting their monthly bills easily without any extra hassle of meeting their clients at different locations.
 On the other hand, clients can pay their bills using their desire payment methods through MyBill.
-We are serious about providing only the best to our clients.
-Intelligent Services for your Business
+## Our Services for your Business
-Dish/Cable
+#### Dish/Cable
-Easily collect your Dish/Cable fee through a different payment gateway which is simpler with the MyBill.
-You can generate bills, add/ manage clients, and monitor client's payments as well as.
-Within one click your clients get their bill and clients also within one click go-to payment method options and directly pay their bill from any devices.
+- Easily collect your Dish/Cable fee through a different payment gateway which is simpler with the MyBill.
+You can generate bills, add/ manage clients, and monitor client's payments as well.
+With one click, client can get their payments done from any devices.
-Invoice
+#### Invoice
-You can collect your payment through the different payment gateway and easily create invoices and send it to customers to collect bills via email.
+- Online business owners can collect payments through the different payment gateways
+- Can easily create invoices and
+- Send invoices to customers in order to collect bills via email.

 Internet Bill
-Collect your internet bill easily through the payment gateway.
-We give an easy solution to service Provider Companies can send bills within one click to clients and at a time monitoring clients’ payment reports like- Daily received, Monthly received.
-Moreover, you can send SMS notification, email notification, and push notification which can help to collect bills from your clients.
+- Collect your internet bill easily through the payment gateway.
+We give an easy solution to service Provider Companies so that they can send bills within one click to clients and at a time can  monitor the reports of payment made by clients.
+Moreover, you can send SMS notification, email notification, and push notification which will faclilitate bill collections.

-Our Payment Gateways/Methods
+- Our Payment Gateways/Methods:
-Bkash, Nagad, iPay , Visa, MasterCard etc
+  - Bkash, Nagad, iPay , Visa, MasterCard etc
-Our Clients
+  - Our Clients
-CNS
+  - CNS

-We’re here to provide you the right Bill payment. solutions using the different payment gateway to meet your business requirements.
+We’re here to provide you the right Bill payment solutions using  different payment gateway for the purpose of meeting your business requirements.
 Contact Us